 Everything from material manufacturing to sewing is done in Yamanashi, Japan.

-M.K. from USA
+J.C. from USA

-SIWA, made in 2008, utilizes "Naoron", an unbreakable paper developed by the paper-sliding-door manufacturer, Onao, and is designed by the industrial designer, Mr. Naoto Fukasawa.
-SIWA products are currently sold in more than 20 countries.
+Siwa, made in 2008, utilizes "Naoron," an unbreakable paper developed by the paper-sliding-door manufacturer, Onao, and is designed by the industrial designer, Mr. Naoto Fukasawa.
+Siwa products are currently sold in more than 20 countries.